sudo-project/sudo/docs/UPGRADE.md

  * Upgrading from a version prior to 1.9.9:

-   On systems where SELinux is enabled and sudo is built with SELinux support, if the user's role is not "unconfined_r" sudo will always execute commands via the "sesh" helper program.
-   Previously, commands were only executed via "sesh" if a role was specified in the sudoers file rule or by the user on the command line.

    Sudo now runs commands with the core limit resource limit set to 0 by default.
 While most operating systems restrict core dumps of set-user-ID programs like sudo, this protection is